czeglediptr/100-days-of-code/log.md

 **Thoughts:** : Yesterday was busy so I could not code.
 However today I spent 2 hours+ with coding so all debts are paid.

 **Link to work:** N/A

+### Day 15: April 29, 2020

+**Today's Progress**: I spent my hours to finish the second task of the C part of CS50: Intro.
+It is still incomplete but I am close to finish it.

+**Thoughts:** : I got stuck with the second C submission, which made me a little bit tired.
+So I continue tomorrow from here.
+I am close to the solution!

+**Link to work:** N/A